apache/www-site/content/foundation/how-it-works/index.md

 encourages openness, provides a public record, and stimulates the broader community.

-However sometimes internal private mail lists are necessary.
+However, sometimes internal private mail lists are necessary.
+They serve a specific purpose and are limited to an expected audience.
 You must never divulge information from such a list in public without the express permission of the list.
-The participants on the private list know and understand that subscribers to the list (and ASF Members) may read their content, but they have **not** provided consent for others to read the content they send to the list.
+The participants on the private list know and understand that subscribers to the list (and ASF Members) may read their content, but this does not extend to unrestricted sharing with additional persons or third-party services.

-This consent is required before delivering mailing list content to other persons or third party services.
+Any use of such data must remain within the scope of its original purpose or be supported by a valid legal basis (such as legitimate interest).

-Even with consent, the Foundation needs a signed DPA with that third party to ensure that the materials are handled properly, with the Foundation's concerns in mind.
+When third parties are involved, the Foundation signs DPAs (Data Processing Agreements) to ensure the data is handled in line with the ASF's obligations.

 Also never copy an email between private and public lists (no Cc).
 Such an event would go beyond the normal need for email etiquette and would be a